Big in 2020: Ooblets is a comforting break from the chaos of everyday life

 In Badgetown you'll also be able to interact with the townsfolk and befriend them.
 Glumberland is currently "fiddling" with a friendship system that's based on how often you talk to people, as well as gift-giving, and a few other aspects.
 "We're hoping people will also want to explore the characters for the sake of getting to know them," Wasser says, "since they add a lot of flavour to the lore and world."

-We could always do with a little more kindness in this world of ours, and Ooblets promises to deliver it in the shape of an endearing farming sim, wrapped up in a delightful world of lovably goofy creatures.
-And with its interesting features and quirky mechanics, Ooblets looks set to carve a path of its own in a genre filled with other much-loved games.
+We could always do with a little more kindness in this world of ours, and Ooblets promises to deliver it in the shape of a charming farming sim, wrapped up in a delightful world of lovably goofy creatures.
+Topped off with interesting features and quirky mechanics, Ooblets looks set to carve a path of its own in a genre filled with other much-loved games.

 GamesRadar+ is tracking the 20 biggest games that will define 2020.
 For more, click through to our Big in 2020 coverage hub.